Alec Martinez

-Alec Martinez (born July 26, 1987) is an American professional ice hockey defenseman for the Vegas Golden Knights of the National Hockey League (NHL).
-He is a two-time Stanley Cup champion, having won with the Los Angeles Kings in 2012 and 2014.
-In 2014, he scored both the Western Conference Finals winning goal and Stanley Cup Final winning goal, both in overtime.
+Alec Martinez (born July 26, 1987) is an American former professional ice hockey defenseman who played in the National Hockey League (NHL).
+He is a three-time Stanley Cup champion, having won with the Los Angeles Kings in 2012 and 2014 and with the Vegas Golden Knights in 2023.
+In 2014, he scored both the Western Conference Finals-winning goal and Stanley Cup Finals-winning goal, both in overtime.

 Early life

 Martinez was born in the Detroit suburb of Rochester Hills, Michigan.
-His paternal grandfather is Spanish and his paternal grandmother is English Canadian.
+His paternal grandfather is Spanish and his paternal grandmother is Canadian.
 He grew up in Michigan before moving to Fremont, California where he played junior hockey for the Santa Clara Blackhawks and San Jose Jr. Sharks.
 He earned four varsity letters at Stoney Creek High School in Rochester Hills.

 He played college hockey while attending Miami University in Oxford, Ohio.